xrdocs/programmability/_tutorials/2022-02-22-scrapli-overview.md

 </rpc-reply>

 ```
-The output returns rpc replies as ok, which means the edit operations are completed successfully.
+The output returns RPC replies as ok, which means the edit operations are completed successfully.

 ### 7. async_edit_config.py